Karthi1908/NAX/README.md

 nPreps use the constant product function  X * Y = K ( same as Uniswap).
 However for nPerps, there will be no swap of assets.

+Below is the example on how the mCFMM functions.